 The reason for no output is that cd is actually implemented by bash as a built-in bash operation.
 Thus, a bash command may invoke an internal built-in operation or invoke an external application program.
 Both kinds of operations have the same syntax, so the user can tell the difference only by understanding how they work and/or executing which.
 We will refer to the code that implements an operation as the operation implementation or simply operation.
 This code may be part of bash or an independent program.

-Built-in vs External Operations (Post-Quiz)

-Multi-Link Relative Names (Pre-Quiz)

-For all of these questions, assume that the current directory: /home/jovyan/SuperShell/SuperShellHistory

-To which of the following absolute names is the relative name, ../images equivalent:

-/home/jovyan/images

-/home/jovyan/SuperShell/images

-/home/jovyan/SuperShell/SuperShellHistory/images

-To which of the following absolute names is the relative name, ../SuperShellRules/rule-bashcmds.sh equivalent:

-/home/jovyan/SuperShellRules/rule-bashcmds.sh

-/home/jovyan/SuperShell/SuperShellRules/rule-bashcmds.sh

-/home/jovyan/SuperShell/SuperShellHistory/SuperShellRules/rule-bashcmds.sh

-To which of the following absolute names is the relative name, ../../Discovery/TSV_Files equivalent:

-/home//Discovery/TSV_Files

-/home/jovyan/Discovery/TSV_Files

-/home/jovyan/SuperShell/Discovery/TSV_Files

-/home/jovyan/SuperShell/SuperShellHistory/Discovery/TSV_Files

 Multi-Link Relative Names

 Change your directory to Drug_A in RNA_SEQ_SAMPLES.